ElenaBerettaVu/ThesisProject/README.md

 Please **do not contact me by email**.
 Slack is my preferred work tool to which I am always connected during working hours (approximately 9/17).

-:calendario_a_spirale: To book an appointment with me use [this link](https://calendar.google.com/calendar/u/0/appointments/AcZssZ0UIotWY--1-N-QAT6DrJny_Zx6W_ODRlDvud8=).
+🗓 To book an appointment with me use [this link](https://calendar.google.com/calendar/u/0/appointments/AcZssZ0UIotWY--1-N-QAT6DrJny_Zx6W_ODRlDvud8=).

 I usually consider these appointments as online meetings.
 If you prefer **to meet in person**, send me a message on slack first to verify that I will be at VU on the day you want to book an appointment.
 My office is at the 10th floor, wing A, room 33, of the NU building.